spotify/confidence-sdk-swift/README.md

 Swift implementation of the Confidence feature provider, to be used in conjunction with the OpenFeature SDK.

-## Usage
+## Dependency Setup

-### Adding the package dependency

-If you manage dependencies through Xcode go to "Add package" and enter `git@github.com:spotify/confidence-openfeature-provider-swift.git`.
+### Xcode Dependencies

+First, ensure you have your GitHub account added as an option.
+You will need to create a [Personal Access Token](https://github.com/settings/tokens) with the permissions defined in the Xcode interface.

+You then have two options.

+1. Search for `git@github.com:spotify/confidence-openfeature-provider-swift.git` and add it as a remote repository.
+2. Clone the repository and use the "Add Local..." button to select the local folder.

+Note: Option 2 is only recommended if you are making changes to the provider, you will also need to add the relevant OpenFeature SDK manually.

+### Swift Package Manager

-If you manage dependencies through SPM, in the dependencies section of Package.swift add:
+In the dependencies section of Package.swift add:
 ```swift
 .package(url: "git@github.com:spotify/confidence-openfeature-provider-swift.git", from: "0.1.0")
 ```